 [email protected] • 617.524.3313 x 16

 Andrew designs and creates custom furniture through his company, Riiska Design.
 He has been Shop Technician/Woodworking Specialist at Southern California Institute of Architecture, Head Shop Technician at Parsons New School of Design (New York City) and Woodworking/Furniture Intern at Anderson Ranch Arts Center (Snow Mass CO), as well as creating custom cabinetry, furniture and architectural models for Elshopo Studio (Brooklyn NY), Frank Fitzgibbons Architecture (Los Angeles) and elsewhere.
 A Creative Writing major in college, he has also done editorial work for Tribes Literary Magazine and Naugahyde Donkey.

 Tam Willey, Custodian

 Tam works by day as a handy-person under the name Handy Tam.
 By night, she is a LGBTQQA Youth Worker, volunteering at BAGLY and working with The Theatre Offensive's True Colors: Out Youth Theater Troupe, alternating as Production Manager and Assistant Director.
 She also leads forest bathing through Toadstool Walks.
 She meditates regularly and strives to create safe, compassionate and oppression-free learning environments.

 Charles Sandler, ex officio

-Charles Sandler (ex officio) worked at the Eliot School from 1966–2012 as Director, Instructor and Superintendent.
+Charlie worked at the Eliot School from 1966–2012 as Director, Instructor and Superintendent.
 He remains on call for consultation.
-Charlie is certified in Vocational Education and Industrial Arts and holds a Masters of Education.
+Charlie is certified in Vocational Education and Industrial Arts and holds a Master’s of Education.
 He taught and supervised teachers at Hubert H. Humphrey Occupational Resource Center, Fitchburg State College, UMass, Roxbury High School, Dorchester High School and elsewhere in addition to the Eliot School.